Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Study 2: Native speaker evaluation of output disparities

 The level of formality differed across varieties, with responses to Indian English rated as most formal and responses to Jamaican English seen as least formal.
 Warmth and formality tend to be inversely correlated, as expected.
 Most varieties are rated as similarly warm and friendly.
-As expected, warmth and friendliness ratings are correlated: for example, Indian English responses are rated as lowest for both criteria and Irish English responses are rated as highest for both criteria.
-Counterintuitively, responses to non-SAE varieties are generally perceived as more respectful (+12\% on average).
-This could be due to responses in a standard variety being perceived as more respectful by the participants (see also Section \ref{sec:qual-feedback}).\looseness=-1

-The differences in stereotyping, demeaning content, comprehension, naturalness, respect, and condescension between standard and minoritized varieties are all significant at $p=0.05$.
-No significant differences were found in warmth, friendliness, or formality.\footnote{We performed a two-tailed t-test with Benjamini-Hochberg correction for multiple tests.}\looseness=-1
+As expected, warmth and friendliness ratings are correlated: for example, Indian English responses are rated lowest for both criteria and Irish English responses are rated highest for both.
+Counterintuitively, responses to non-SAE varieties are generally perceived as more respectful (+10\% on average).
+This could be due to responses in a standard variety being perceived as more respectful by the participants (see also Section \ref{sec:qual-feedback}).
+The differences in stereotyping, demeaning content, comprehension, naturalness, respect, and condescension between standard and minoritized varieties are all significant ($p<.05$). \footnote{We performed a two-tailed t-test with Benjamini-Hochberg correction for multiple tests.}\looseness=-1

-\paragraph{Responses imitating the input dialect exacerbate stereotyping content and lack of comprehension.} Comparing the responses in which GPT-3.5 is prompted simply to reply to the input, versus to reply in the style of the input (Figure \ref{fig:study2plainimit34}), we find that comprehension decreases across all varieties (-6\% for all varieties; -6\% for minoritized varieties specifically) and stereotyping increases across all varieties (+9\% for all varieties; +11\% for minoritized varieties).
+\para{Responses imitating the input dialect exacerbate stereotyping and lack of comprehension.} Comparing GPT-3.5 responses with and without prompting to imitate the input style (Figure \ref{fig:study2plainimit34}), we find that when imitating the input, comprehension decreases across all varieties (-6\% for all varieties; -6\% for minoritized varieties specifically) and stereotyping increases across all varieties (+9\% for all varieties; +10\% for minoritized varieties).
 Formality decreases across all varieties (-14\% for all varieties; -15\% for minoritized varieties).
 No significant changes were found along other axes.
 The increase in stereotyping content and lack of comprehension suggests that imitating the input dialect can exacerbate potential harms.
-These effects do appear to be relatively uniform: speakers of "standard" varieties and speakers of minoritized varieties reported similar changes.
+These effects do appear to be relatively uniform: speakers of ``standard'' varieties and speakers of minoritized varieties reported similar changes.
 The decrease in formality could be helpful, if it ameliorates undue formality, or could exacerbate harms if perceived as overly familiar.\looseness=-1